-The biggest party city in the world doesn’t take a rest on two of the biggest party days of the year, New Year’s Eve, and the 4th of July.
+Unlike you and I, the biggest party city in the world doesn’t take a day off on the 4th of July.

-Sin City goes all out on the two days, setting off thousands of fireworks (80,000 to be exact), that light up the nighttime sky over the Strip even more than usual.
+Sin City goes all out on Independence Day, setting off thousands of fireworks light up the nighttime sky over the Strip even more than usual.
 (As if the town needed more color, lights and excitement in its night life.)

-On each of the two holidays, New Year’s Eve and the Fourth of July, fireworks are shot off from casinos on the Strip, Fremont Street downtown, as well as on top of two other locals casinos off of the Strip.
+Each Fourth of July (in this year’s case, July 2nd), fireworks are shot off from casinos on the Strip, Fremont Street downtown, as well as on top of two other locals casinos off of the Strip.

 While not as large as the Strip’s New Year’s Eve fireworks celebration (hardly anything else in the world is), there are still a number of fireworks shows in Las Vegas that help celebrate America’s birthday.